-Acupuncture involves a single use, pre-sterilised, disposable needles of various widths, lengths and materials that pierce the skin at the Acupuncture points.
-A number of needles may be used at each treatment and these are typically left in position for a certain amount of time depending on the desired effect.
+Acupuncture involves a single-use, pre-sterilized, disposable needles of various widths, lengths, and materials that pierce the skin at the acupuncture points.
+Many needles may be used at each treatment and these are typically left in a certain position for a certain amount of time, depending on the desired effect.

 Acupuncture works through 3 Mechanisms: Local, Segmental and Central.
-Each of them can contribute for resolution of the pathology.
+Each of them can contribute to the resolution of the pathology.

-Central effect: FMRI (Functional Magnetic Resonance Imaging) studies have demonstrated acupuncture effect on the pain pathways of the brain which may play a part in reducing the central sensitization.
-Also acupuncture seems to trigger a sequence of events involving the release of endogenous opioid-like substances that are related with the acupuncture-induced analgesia.
+Central effect: FMRI (Functional Magnetic Resonance Imaging).
+Studies have demonstrated acupuncture effect on the pain pathways of the brain which may play a role in reducing central sensitization.
+Also, acupuncture seems to trigger a sequence of events involving the release of endogenous opioid-like substances that are related to the acupuncture-induced analgesia.

-Segmental effect: needling some points may have a segmental effect, therefore the stimulation of distal points may induce a strong segmental inhibitory effect which suppress the pain signal.
+Segmental effect: needling some points may have a segmental effect, therefore the stimulation of distal points may induce a strong segmental inhibitory effect that suppresses the pain signal.

-Localeffect: is the one caused by insertion of the needle.
-Through a mechanical/chemical/vascular/neural effect increases the blood circulation, induces muscle release, reduces pain, swelling and inflammation in the local tissue.
+Local effect: it is the one caused by the insertion of the needle.
+Through a mechanical/chemical/vascular/neural effect increases the blood circulation, induces muscle release and reduces pain, swelling and inflammation in the local tissue.

-To find out more about symptoms related to ANS (Autonomic Nervous System) dysregulation, follow the link: https://www.5starclinicltd.com/autonomic-nervous-system/
+To learn more about symptoms related to ANS (Autonomic Nervous System) dysregulation, follow the link: https://www.5starclinicltd.com/autonomic-nervous-system/

-Is another clinical reasoning behind the use of needles.
-In this case the needle is usually inserted and manipulated in particular areas called Trigger points in order to release the taut-band in the muscle.
-This will allow and improvement in the muscle strength, in the range of movement and in the pain condition.
+It is another clinical reason for the use of needles.
+In this case, the needles are usually inserted and manipulated in particular areas called TRIGGER POINTS to release the taut-band in the muscle.
+This treatment improves muscle strength, in the range of movement and the pain condition.

-Is a part of the oldest systems of medicine, it is based on a completely different diagnostic method and reasoning.
+It is a part of the oldest system of medicine.
+It is based on a completely different diagnostic method and reasoning.
 Traditional Chinese medicine explains that health is the result of a harmonious balance and flow of the Vital energy called “Qi”.
-Qi is the energy of the body, of the meridians, of food, of the universe.
+Qi is the energy of the body, of the meridians, of food and of the universe.